BONE DENSITY SCAN

 A DEXA scan is a quick, painless procedure that measures the bone density of your lower spine and hips.
 If the test reveals osteoporosis, your doctor can prescribe a program to increase bone strength and reduce fracture risk.

 How do I prepare for my Bone Density Scan?

-If you have been injected with contrast for a recent CT scan, have had a recent nuclear medicine scan, or if you have recently had a Barium study, you may have to wait 10-14 days before having your Bone Density scan.
-This is because CT contrast, nuclear medicine tracers, and barium can all interfere with the bone density scan, possibly giving inaccurate results.
+If you have been injected with contrast for a recent CT scan, have had a recent nuclear medicine scan, or if you’ve recently had a Barium study, you may have to wait 10-14 days before having your Bone Density scan.
+This is because CT contrast, nuclear medicine tracers, and barium can all interfere with the bone density scan, and could potentially lead to an inaccurate result.

 How is the Scan performed?